Church Planter – Nairobi, Kenya

 Formerly an agricultural officer with the Kenyan government, Sam has been in ministry since 1999.
 In November 2000, he teamed up with Grace Baptist Church in Kisumu to begin the work of church planting in Western Kenya, near Lake Victoria.
+Grace Baptist recently sent Sam to plant a new church in the massive city of Nairobi.
 Sam holds a BA in theology from Highlands Theological College in Scotland.
 He and his wife Melly have four children.

 Testimony of Conversion